mnot/I-D/http-proxy-problem/draft.md

 This has subtle implications.
-If networks are disempowered disproportionately, they might react by blocking secure connections, discouraging origin servers (who often have even stronger profit incentives) from deploying encryption.
+If networks are disempowered disproportionately, they might react by blocking secure connections, discouraging origin servers (who often have even stronger profit incentives) from deploying encryption, which would result in a net loss of security.

 ## Interoperability is Important Too